NardJ/Tin-Whistle-Helper/README.md

 # Tin-Whistle-Helper
-For playing along with scrolling tabs on D Tin whistle / Penny Whistle / Low Whistle.
+For playing at tempo along with scrolling tabs on a D Tin Whistle/Penny Whistle or Low Whistle.

 ## Features
 - scrolling cursor (vertical red indicator) shows which note/tab to play